limefrogyank/BlazorLibraryAssetHelper/README.md

+# OBSOLETE!
+This project does really work anymore.
+If you want to submit a pull request to fix it, please do so!

 # BlazorLibraryAssetHelper
 Parses your Blazor project to find javascript and css assets from razor component libraries.
 Allows you to order the assets and enable them for generation of &lt;link /> and &lt;script /> tags to copy and paste where you want in your html file.